-Amnesty International has so far recorded the names of 52 people killed by Iran's security forces since the eruption of nationwide protests in Iran on 16 September 2022.
-Among the recorded victims are five women, one girl, and five boys.
+In the last briefing.
+Amnesty International outlined the week of unlawful killings that took place between the 19 and 25 September.
+Among the recorded victims were five women, one girl, and five boys.

-The organization believes the real death toll, including the number of children killed, is higher and it is continuing its investigations to identify victims.
+The organization continues to believe the real death toll from this period, including the number of children killed, is higher and it is continuing its investigations to identify victims.
 Of these recorded victims, most were killed by security forces firing live ammunition.
 At least three men and two women were killed due to security forces firing metal pellets, including birdshot, at close range.